Transneural/Thor-/README.md

 # THOR

 THOR is a high-level, declarative programming language for building artificial intelligence systems.
 It provides a simple and intuitive syntax for defining neural networks, training them, and using them for inference.

 Getting Started
-Here's an example of a simple program in My Language that defines a neural network with two dense layers and trains it on the MNIST dataset:
+Here's an example of a simple program in Thor that defines a neural network with two dense layers and trains it on the MNIST dataset:

 neural_network my_nn {